makenzy1/Git_Basics/README.md

   3. Push the changes to the remote repository using the git push command:

-     git push origin <branch-name>
+     git push origin branch-name

-     Replace <branch-name> with the name of the branch you want to push the changes to.
-If you're pushing to the main branch, you can use main instead of <branch>.
+     Replace "branch-name" with the name of the branch you want to push the changes to.
+If you're pushing to the main branch, you can use main instead of branch.

 **Here's a more detailed explanation:**